TheRealSharuto/TheRealSharuto/README.md

 👋🏾 Hi, I’m @TheRealSharuto , or in other words, Shara Belton.
-My current goal is to become a front-end developer!
+My current goal is to become a software engineer!
 Currently, I am a Development Assistant, and I help out with web development and web content maintenance.

 💃🏽 I’m interested in in dance, anime, manga, drawing, pilates/yoga, writing, and ofcourse, coding!

 🌱 I’m currently learning JavaScript, Python, Java, and php.

-💻 I’m looking to collaborate on web development projects.
+💻 I’m looking to collaborate on software development projects.

 📫 You can reach me in the following places:
 + ✍🏾 comment section of one of my [blog posts](https://sharas-bubbles.com/posts/5-ways-to-stay-focused/).